thomasDwilliam/openclaw-agentrouter/README.md

 # 🦞 openclaw-agentrouter

-> One-click setup script to connect [OpenClaw](https://openclaw.ai) with [AgentRouter](https://agentrouter.org) — a free DeepSeek API proxy — using a local TLS spoof to bypass client fingerprinting.
+> Setup script to connect [OpenClaw](https://openclaw.ai) with [AgentRouter](https://agentrouter.org) — a free LLM API proxy — using a local TLS spoof to bypass client fingerprinting.

 ---